Equality and Diversity Policy

 Learner Recruitment Patterns

-The Service should undertake to collect and regularly review data relating to:
+The Service will undertake to collect and regularly review data relating to:

-- Recruitment of learners from all equality strands across all areas of provision and geographical locality, (in line with SFA and EFA requirements) and where appropriate to analyse data for Service improvement.
+- Recruitment of learners from all equality strands across all areas of provision and geographical locality, and where appropriate to analyse data for Service improvement.

 - Learners in receipt of concessionary rates and those not in receipt of concessionary rates